Table of Contents

 When the heating stops working and the temperature drops, sleeping bags rated for extreme cold and wool blankets are providential for warmth.

-To get advice on how to choose your sleeping bag based on qualities and materials as well as for all weather conditions read this article.
+To get advice on how to choose your sleeping bag based on qualities and materials and for all weather read this article.

 You can find woolen blankets at very acceptable prices in military surplus or on classified ad sites.